utvoluntariado/radar-stats-ios/README.md

 - [ ] macOS app (Catalyst is already active, however)
 - [ ] UI Tests

 These are the most important tasks that we have pending for the version beyond the MVP.
 We will work on them.
-However you can see the progress directly on [the project board](https://github.com/Radar-STATS/Radar-STATS-iOS/projects/1).
+However you can see the progress directly on [the project new features board](https://github.com/Radar-STATS/Radar-STATS-iOS/projects/1).

 # Special thanks
 To all those who participate in the test groups, contributing ideas that have greatly improved the app.